Can rabbits eat carrot

 5. Can rabbits eat carrot peels?

-It is safe for rabbits to consume carrot peels, but it is crucial to ensure that they are well-cleaned prior to offering them to your furry companion.
+It is safe for rabbits to consume carrot peels, but it is crucial to ensure that carrots are well-cleaned before offering them to your furry companion.
 Rabbit’s digestive system can be regulated with the help of fiber-rich carrot peels.

 Spread the love